List of returning characters in Kaizoku Sentai Gokaiger: Gai Yuki

-While playing cards with God in the Golden Gate bar, Yuki convinces the latter to let him return to Earth long enough to help the Gokaigers obtain his team's Great Power and test Captain Marvelous' resolve in order to protect his teammates.
+While playing cards with God in the Golden Gate bar, Yuki convinces the latter to let him return to Earth long enough to help the Gokaigers obtain his team's Great Power and test Captain Marvelous' resolve to protect his teammates.

 Gai Yuki is portrayed by Toshihide Wakamatsu (若松 俊秀, Wakamatsu Toshihide), who reprises his role from Chōjin Sentai Jetman.